rschramm9/MOTUS_KIOSK/documentation/1_START_HERE.md

 **git** is the repository checkout program that you will use to access the project on **github**. (github is the cloud repository that contains the code and documentation).
 Presumably if you are viewing this file you have at least visited the cloud repository.

 You will first (**as user=Admin**) need to install the program 'git' on the machine you wish to download the project to.
-(See: <https://git-scm.com/book/en/v2/Getting-Started-Installing-Git>)
+Below you will be looking to install the 64-bit version for your computer when you click here:  <https://git-scm.com/book/en/v2/Getting-Started-Installing-Git>

-NOTE: This install on windows machines can be a bit frustrating due to the variations of Windows 10 installations.
+NOTE: This install on windows machines can be a bit frustrating due to the variations of Windows 10 and 11 installations.
 WIndows 10 Pro was pretty straight forward.
 With Windows 10 Home Edition it is challenging to get git.exe recognized on the path.
 Persistence is key.. the git.exe install should be to C:\Program Files.
 You may need to 'cd' there in the cmd.exe window to run git...

 Most issues involve git not being able to add itself to your "Path" environment variable.
 To check/resolve